-An asphaltic concrete layer must be applied over a waterproofing chip seal of Grade 5 chip with a residual bitumen application of 1.0 L/m.
+An asphaltic concrete layer must be applied over a waterproofing chip seal of grade 4 or gGrade 5 chip with a residual bitumen application of 1.0 L/m^2 .

-A NZ Transport Agency M/10 specification Mix 10 is appropriate for residential applications but industrial sites and arterial roads should consider use of SMA 10.
-Selection of an appropriate mix for arterial roads and industrial sites should be agreed with the Asset Manager - Strategy and Policy.
+A NZTA NZ Transport Agency M/10 specification Mix 10 is appropriate for residential applications but industrial sites and arterial roadssites should consider use of SMA 10.
+Selection of an appropriate mix for arterial roads and industrial sites should be agreed with the Roading Manager Asset Manager - Strategy and Policy.

 Ramp asphalt to existing sealed surfaces.
-Minimum thickness asphaltic concrete 25 mm at Mix 10.
+Minimum thickness asphaltic asphalt concrete 25 mm at Mix 10.